 - When highly social animals are kept alone in captivity, this can result.
 Most zoo accreditation organizations require that their members do not house such animals alone.

 - The original example of solitary confinement was instituted by the Quakers in the 1790s.
 The idea was that the criminal thus confined would have only God and his own thoughts to keep him company, and thus the penitent would emerge from confinement born again and fully-reformed (thus the term "penitentiary", which they also created).
-In actual fact, such prisoners frequently hanged or mutilated themselves, or became so violently paranoid that they were never able to rejoin society.
+In actual fact, such prisoners frequently killed or mutilated themselves, or became so violently paranoid that they were never able to rejoin society.
 It's a sad irony the Quakers meant this to be a humane treatment of prisoners...

 - Solitary confinement for extended periods of time is now recognized as a form of torture.
 US Senator John McCain, former POW held in North Vietnam, stated the physical torture caused far less suffering than prolonged solitary confinement, breaking their spirits like nothing else could.